 The age at which most boys were admitted to hospital for an eating disorder was 13 years in the 12 months to October 2013.

-The increase in the number of people diagnosed with eating disorders was more pronounced in males with incidences rising 27 per cent.
-The number of people diagnosed with eating disorders has increased by 15 per cent since 2000
+The increase in the number of people diagnosed with eating disorders was more pronounced in males with incidences rising by 27%.
+The number of people diagnosed with eating disorders has increased by 15% since 2000.

 Eating disorders have the highest mortality rates among psychiatric disorders.